Top-100-Coders/Talentz/Contribution.md

 # Beckn

-## Level 1

 ### Getting Started

-The participants are required to Take use of the provided BAP and create a good UI with it.
+The participants are required to build their own BPP and also a BAP and integrate this with the mulearn api,resulting in a application with a stunning

-1. The First step is to download the `hackathonApisFinal.json` file.
-2. Import this file into Postman or Hoppscotch or anything else to manage all the API's
-3. Now try running the api you will be getting the data in json format.

-Now after implementing the api's the participants are required to build UI inteface for displaying data and user profile data.

-## Level 2

-Creating your own BAP and a BPP for solving a real world problem.

 # Resources